pranavnatesh/fpaibootcamp/README.md

-# FruitPunch AI in Practice Bootcamp Homework exercises
+# FruitPunch AI in Practice Bootcamp 2022

 Hi guys, I created this repository to collect the homework exercises I made for the FruitPunch AI in Practice bootcamp.